disj11/disj11.github.io/content/posts/notes-on-using-data-classes-in-kotlin.md

 tags: [kotlin]
 ---

-When we use data classes in Kotlin, there are a few things to keep in mind.
+When using data classes in Kotlin, it is important to keep a few things in mind.
+Data classes automatically create a `copy()` function, which can be used to create a new instance of the class with modified property values.
+However, if a property of the class must maintain an invariant, this function may not behave as expected.
-Kotlin data classes automatically create a `copy()`  function.
-If a property of a class must maintain an invariant, this function may not behave as expected.
-For example, we have the following code.
+For example, consider the following `Point` class:
 ```kotlin
 data class Point private constructor(
     val value: Int,